Skip to main content

 OPKG Package Manager

-This documentation provides instructions on how to update, locate, and install OpenWRT packages for Omega2 devices, followed by some advanced topics like adding custom package repositories and installing packages that are not in the package repository.
+This article provides instructions on how to update, locate, and install OpenWRT packages for Omega2 devices.

-Before using OPKG to find the packages, list the packages, and install them, it is crucial to update OPKG's package lists first.
+Before using opkg to find packages, list packages, and install them, it is crucial to update opkg's package lists first.

 opkg update

 This command fetches the latest list of packages from the configured package repositories.
-When this command runs, OPKG will connect to the configured package repositories and find out which packages are available for installation.
+When this command runs, OPKG will connect to the configured package repositories and determine which packages are available for installation.

 tip

-Users must run the opkg update command after each reboot of the device in order to find or install a package.
+Customers must run the opkg update command after each reboot of the device to find or install a package.

-View the list of all available packages with their descriptions and find the particular package of your interest.
-Follow the steps outlined below to search for packages using OPKG.
+In this section, we show you how to view the list of all available packages with their descriptions and find a particular package of interest.
+Follow the steps outlined below to search for packages using opkg.

-Run the following command to view all the available packages using OPKG:
+Run the following command to view all the available packages:

 opkg list

 To find a particular package from the repository, use the grep command.
-Narrow down your search operation using a specific keyword alongside this command.
+Narrow down your search operation using a specific keyword along with this command.

 opkg list | grep keyword

-To find the packages related to kmod-usb, run the command
+Example: To find the packages related to kmod-usb, run the command:

 opkg list | grep kmod-usb